EOFY Offer: 90% off your plan for your first 3 months

 Common expense categories:

-Involve an accountant or bookkeeper when setting up your chart of accounts, as your choices affect how you analyse your income and spending.
+Properly categorising transactions classifies them as income, expenses, liabilities, or assets, which is essential for accurate financial reporting.
+Work with an accountant or bookkeeper when setting up your chart of accounts, as your choices affect how you analyse income and spending.

-Income and expenses that flow in and out of your bank account are generally straightforward.
-But recording capital assets, depreciation and loans are a little more tricky.
+Income and expenses that flow through your bank account are easy to record.
+Recording capital assets, how they depreciate, and loans requires more care.

-If you need help, find an accountant, bookkeeper or tax professional in the Xero advisor directory.
+Find an accountant, bookkeeper, or tax professional in the Xero advisor directory if you need help with complex transactions.

 4. Check your numbers

-Bank fees can also cause differences, so check for these when you review your records.
+Bank fees can cause differences between your records and bank statements.
+Check for these when you review.

 5. Create financial statements

-- cash flow statements to show how you create and use cash
+• Cash flow statements: show how you generate and use cash

 Basic rules for recording transactions

-Accounting has a core rule called double-entry bookkeeping.
-Every transaction affects at least two accounts.
-For every debit in one account, there's an equal credit in another.
+Double-entry bookkeeping is the core rule of accounting.
+Every transaction affects at least two accounts: for every debit, there's an equal credit.
 This keeps your books balanced.

-You do not need to handle the mechanics yourself – accounting software manages this for you.
-Accounting software like Xero handles the debits and credits for you automatically in the background.
-Your main job is to make sure you have the original documents, like receipts and invoices, to back up each transaction.
+You don't need to handle this manually.
+Accounting software like Xero manages debits and credits automatically.
+Your job is to keep the original documents, like receipts and invoices, to support each transaction.

 Simple journal entry examples

-In both cases, the books stay balanced.
-Xero creates these entries for you when you reconcile your bank transactions or create an invoice.
+In both cases, debits equal credits and the books stay balanced.
+Xero creates these entries when you reconcile bank transactions or issue invoices.

-Modern accounting software handles the technical complexity automatically.
-Traditional bookkeeping required manual journal entries and ledger transfers, but today's software manages these processes behind the scenes.
+Modern accounting software automatically handles the technical details.
+Traditional bookkeeping required manual journal entries and ledger transfers.
+Today's software manages these behind the scenes.

-You'll still see references to journal entries in accounting - these are simply the individual records of each transaction.
-Your software creates them automatically when you enter transaction details.
+You'll still see references to journal entries in accounting.
+These are simply the individual records of each transaction.
+The software creates them automatically when you enter details.

 How long do you keep accounting records?